eleemosynator/writeups/mb_crackme_2/readme.md

 In summary, the first exception handler looks for a loaded module called `python27.dll` (the python runtime) and sets the environment variable `mb_chal1` to the process id if it finds it.
-Finally it tells the OS to continue searching for an exception handler.
+Finally it tells the OS to continue searching for an exception handler by returning `EXCEPTION_CONTINUE_SEARCH`.

 The second handler is `sub_100011D0`: